 I had to save the best for the last.
 Perched comfortably at the top of a hillock, this is where you should end your day-trip to Old Goa.
 Setting the stage for a spectacular sunset view, the church overlooks three marvellous structures.
 From left to right we see the St. Augustine tower, Se Cathedral and finally the Church of St. Cajetan to the right.
 As the sun goes down and the sky takes up an orange hue, you'll find a few curious souls as well as some cheeky youngsters enjoying their evenings here.

 Liked this article?
 Here's another one you' might enjoy.

 If you're visiting all the sites in Old Goa and have a few minutes to spare, I have a suggestion for you.
 Going from Panjim to Old Goa, you might have noticed the bright blue ferry boats.
 Catch a free ferry boat ride to the sleepy Divar Island to get a glimpse of an island untouched by time.
 Not just that, you'll find a couple of churches located in picture-perfect settings.
 Read the article below to find out more:

 View this post on Instagram

-Ancient churches make the best backdrop for pictures !
-If you want to see more of offbeat Goa, visit the link in my bio 🌊 #DivarIsland #Churches #Panjim #GoaDiaries #FashionInspiration #Fashionistas #SummerStyle #VscoLife #VscoIndia #VscoLove #GoaBlogger #GLT #GirlsLoveTravel #DameTraveller #WeAreTravelGirls #SheIsNotLost #FemaleTravelBloggers #IslandLife #IslandGirl #VintageStyle #VintageDress #VintageFashion #Sunnies
+Ancient churches make the best backdrop for pictures ! . .
+Some of my best experiences in Goa have been taking languid ferry rides across rivers.
+One of these rides took me to the sleepy Divar Island, which looks untouched by time. . . #DivarIsland #Churches #Panjim #GoaDiaries #FashionInspiration #Fashionistas #SummerStyle #VscoLife #VscoIndia #VscoLove #GoaBlogger #GLT #GirlsLoveTravel #DameTraveller #WeAreTravelGirls #SheIsNotLost #FemaleTravelBloggers #IslandLife #IslandGirl #VintageStyle #VintageDress #VintageFashion #Sunnies